-Technical assistance for the Rockford Mass Transit District (RMTD) and partner agencies/user groups providing transit services within the MPO planning area includes providing geographic data, demographic and socio-economic data and researching transit related programs/data upon request.
-These work products assist transit partners in analyzing their current routes/ networks in spatial relationship to regional data sources.
+Technical assistance for the Rockford Mass Transit District (RMTD) and partner agencies providing transit services within the MPO planning area includes providing geographic data, demographic and socio-economic data, and researching transit related programs and data upon request.
+These work products assist transit partners in analyzing their current routes and networks in spatial relationship to regional data sources.
 This technical assistance additionally helps to better determine areas of need related to transit, assists in analyzing current transit route effectiveness, and helps identify strategies and solutions for further integrating available mobility options within the planning and service areas.

-Other aspects of this element include provision of updates to RMTD and other partner agencies/user groups providing transit services on work the MPO is performing, attendance at public transit partner agency meetings, and other work as required by the needs of the MPO Alternative Transportation Committee and the Coordinated Public Transit - Human Services Transportation Plan (HSTP).
+Other aspects of this element include provision of updates to RMTD and other partner agencies providing transit services on work the MPO is performing, attendance at public transit partner agency meetings, and other work as required by the needs of the

+MPO Alternative Transportation Committee and the Coordinated Public Transit - Human Services Transportation Plan (HSTP).
 Additionally, included in this work task is the identification of connections between urban and rural transit services.
 This work will be executed on an ongoing basis and plan updates to the HSTP will be cycled in proximity to updates of the MTP.
-The next update of the HSTP will begin in FY 2021.
+The latest update to Human Service Transportation Plan began and was completed in FY 2021.